ualberta-mueller-group/MCGS/README.md

 see [input/info.test](input/info.test).

 ### Using the Database
+NOTE: Database files from previous versions are not compatible with version 1.4.

 The database is loaded from `database.bin` automatically on startup if it exists and `--no-use-db` is not specified. `--db-file-load <file name>` is used to specify a different file.
 This file is not included in the repository and